-- The render systems should be replaced with a non-combustible system. - Cavity barriers should be provided where missing at compartment lines, or be remediated such that they are under compression where they are not currently. - The fusible link on the damper serving the bin chute should be serviced regularly. - The infill panels on the bin chute elevation should be replaced for a non-combustible alternative. - All points raised on the Fire Risk Assessment should be adhered to.
+- The render systems should be replaced with a non-combustible system. - Cavity barriers should be provided were missing at compartment lines or be remediated such that they are under compression where they are not currently. - The fusible link on the damper serving the bin chute should be serviced regularly. - The infill panels on the bin chute elevation should be replaced for a non-combustible alternative. - A fire risk assessment should be undertaken.